Think of a slip and fall accident, and you probably think of stepping in a puddle. Such a fall may bruise your elbow or sprain your hip.

-If you may have been responsible or injured, you should hire a slip and fall lawyer in South Carolina.
+If you may have been responsible or injured, you should hire a South Carolina personal injury lawyer.
 Google “slip and fall lawyer near me” to find one.
 This may sound excessive.

 But a lawyer will remind you of your rights and expedite the liability process.
 They can examine documents, interview witnesses, and decide as to what happened.

 Premises liability law is the area of law that covers slips and falls accidents in SC.
 It gives extensive rights to the victim.
 A property owner can be held responsible if one of three conditions are met.